jhallen/joe-editor/docs/man.md

   paragraph.
 For example, in e-mail quoted matter is indicated by __\>__ at the beginnings of line, so this character should be in the cpara list.

-k* The __cnotpara__ option provides a list of characters which, if they are the first non-whitespace character of a line, indicate the line is not included as part of a paragraph for formatting.
+* The __cnotpara__ option provides a list of characters which, if they are the first non-whitespace character of a line, indicate that the line is not to be included as part of a paragraph for formatting.
 For example, lines beginning with '.' in nroff can not be paragraph lines.

-* Autoindent mode effects the formatter.
+* Autoindent mode affects the formatter.
 If autoindent is disabled, only the first line will be indented.
 If autoindent is enabled, the entire paragraph is indented.

 * __french__ determines how many spaces are inserted after periods.

-* When __flowed__ is enabled, a space is inserted after each line but the last of paragraph.
+* When __flowed__ is enabled, a space is inserted after each but the last line of the paragraph.
 This indicates that the lines belong together as a single paragraph in some programs.

 * When __overtype__ is enabled, the word wrapper will not insert lines.